 Top photo: Skógafoss waterfall and the troll

 Seljalandsfoss is one of the best-known waterfalls in Iceland.
 It is approx. 60 meters tall and it is breathtakingly beautiful.
-It is a must visiting Seljalandsfoss when visiting the south coast, you will not regret it!
+It is a must to visit Seljalandsfoss when visiting the south coast, you will not regret it!

 Flash is needed for photos behind the waterfall if you don't want to come out looking like a silhouette against the waterfall.